NodeGrid/nodegrid/README.md

 This is one of special feature NodeGrid provide to developers.
 Developers can create relations between the objects and entities they created dynamically.
 This also can do from simple REST call.

 #### **Send push notification**
+From this feature, NodeGrid facilitate all the backend functionalities for GCM (Google Cloud Messaging) & APNS (Apple Push Notification Service).
+Developers only need to care about there client application.

 #### **Enable server side events**